scatolo/dztnr/README.md

-# Last.fm Listeners to Navidrome Ratings (sptnr)
+# Deezer Rank to Navidrome Ratings (sptnr)

-This script repurposes the star ratings in Navidrome by aligning them with Last.fm global listener counts.
-Instead of Spotify's popularity score (0-100), it now fetches the total number of unique listeners for each track from the Last.fm API and maps them to a 1-5 star rating using a logarithmic scale.
-This gives a much more meaningful signal: a track with millions of listeners is globally known, while one with <1000 listeners is obscure.
+This script repurposes the star ratings in Navidrome by aligning them with Deezer's track rank.
+It fetches the Deezer popularity rank (0–1,000,000+) for each track via the public search API and maps it to a 1–5 star rating.
+Higher rank = more popular on Deezer. **No API key is required** — the Deezer API is completely open.

-> **Fork note**: This version replaces Spotify with Last.fm.
-No OAuth flow is required — only a single API key.
+> **This is a fork of [krestaino/sptnr](https://github.com/krestaino/sptnr) by Kevin Restaino**, which originally used Spotify's popularity score.
+This fork replaces Spotify with Deezer's public API, removing the need for OAuth, client secrets, or any authentication.
 See [Building from this fork](#building-from-this-fork) for local build instructions.

 ![Screenshot of script and phone](https://i.imgur.com/7NhSQFM.png)